fpw/SoCDP8/README.md

 ### Deviations

 To have the **PiDP-8/I** work with the **Zynq** boards, <br>
-a modification had to unfortunately be made.
+unfortunately a little modification had to be made.

 The `1KΩ` resistors had to be replaced by `220Ω` ones <br>
 to support the **pullup** resistance of the **Zynq** drivers.

-Thankfully `220Ω` is compatible with the **Raspberry Pi**.
+Thankfully, `220Ω` is compatible with the **Raspberry Pi** as well so these resistors also support the original system.

 <br>